emad-elsaid/emad-elsaid.github.io/Bulma HTML5 Dialog.md

 ![Grunewald, Berlin](/public/IMG_20220411_124305.webp)

 I'm using [Bulma.io](https://bulma.io) for a while now. it's a beautiful CSS framework.
-My latest project Xlog uses bulma.
+My latest project Xlog uses Bulma.
 This project includes a **tools dialog**, using [Bulma Modal](https://bulma.io/documentation/components/modal/).
-That solution needed a lot of javascript behavior that should be possible with HTML5 dialog tag.
-The follow post describes how I simplified the solution and reduced the Javascript involved.
+That solution needed a lot of javascript behavior that should be possible with an HTML5 dialog tag.
+The following post describes how I simplified the solution and reduced the Javascript involved.

 # Current solution